KDE/digikam-doc/image_editor/effects_tools.rst

 .. note ::

-    The result can be improved by adjusting the luminosity levels.
+    The result can often be improved by adjusting the luminosity levels.

 .. _effects_color:

 Color Filter Effects
 --------------------

-The digiKam Color Effects tool provides four color effects: a Solarization effect, a Velvia filter, Neon effect, Edge filter, and Lut3D.
+The digiKam **Color Effects** tool provides five color effects: a Solarization effect, a Vivid filter, a Neon effect, an Edge filter, and a Lut3D filter.

-In the age of chemical image processing, solarizing (also known as Sabatier) was an effect created by exposing a partially developed print to a brief flash of light, then completing the development.
-The colored, darker areas shield the additional light from the sensitive photo layers, which has the net effect of making the lighter areas darker and colors being inverted during the second exposure.
-The result resembles a partially negative image.
-The tool allows to adjust the interesting effect smoothly.

 .. _effects_solarize:

 The Solarization Effect
 ~~~~~~~~~~~~~~~~~~~~~~~

+In the age of chemical image processing, solarizing (also known as Sabatier) was an effect created by exposing a partially developed print to a brief flash of light, then completing the development.
+The colored, darker areas shield the additional light from the sensitive photo layers, which has the net effect of making the lighter areas darker and inverting the colors.
+The result resembles a partially negative image.

 The **Level** control helps to preview the solarization by simply increasing it.
 At about 50% intensity the image shows what was once chemically possible.
 If you further increase the effect it will finally become a negative image, a stage of inversion not achievable on photographic paper.